Call us: 651-291-7263

 What’s Covered Under Lost Wages?

 Let’s say you were in your car and hit by a truck.
 This is an incredibly dangerous type of accident.
 So you may have permanent injuries that will affect your ability to work.
+To build a strong truck accident case, your attorney will need to factor in your lost wages.

 Lost wages include far more than the amount of money on your paycheck.
 There are many others your attorney will take into account when determining how much compensation to demand from the negligent party’s insurance company.
 Here are a few examples.